Cardidi/unity-python/README.md

 # UnityPython
-UnityPython is a plugin for Unity3D that provides support for running Python 3.x code in Unity3D on any platform which supports `System.Reflection.Emit` with out-of-the-box experience.
+UnityPython is a plugin for Unity3D that provides support for running Python 3.x code in Unity3D with out-of-the-box experience.

 Special thanks to the developers of IronPython who developed the open-source integration of Python and .NET, which this plugin uses and @exodrifter who